 The Men We Need – Some inspiring male characters in Bollywood

-We have strong women who are bold to make their own living and chase their paths without fear.
-Between all this empowerment thing, we somewhere forgot to teach our men to live with these empowered women.
+We have strong women who are bold to make their living and chase their paths without fear.
+Between all this empowerment thing, we somewhere forgot to teach our men how to live with these empowered women.

-“Feminism is not about making women stronger, women are already strong.
+“Feminism is not about making women stronger; women are already strong.
 It’s about how the world perceives this strength”, a well said statement by GD Anderson sums up the true essence of the concept.

-We should be fortunate to have significant male characters who broke this notion and are shown as someone who respects and adore so-called ‘empowered women’.
-First on the list, Kumud Mishra in Thappad.
+We should be fortunate to have significant male characters who outweigh the stereotypes and are shown as individuals who respect and adore empowered women.
+First on the list would be Sachin Sandhu (played by Kumud Mishra) from Hindi movie Thappad.

 A divorce is usually not well received by Indian families.
-In Thappad we saw a father who stood by his daughter’s decision to divorce because, like her, he too believed that she deserved to be treated with respect and have an identity of her own.
+In Thappad we see a father who stands by his daughter’s decision to proceed with a divorce because, like her, he too believes that she deserves to be treated with respect and have an identity of her own.
 After watching Thappad, you will fall in love with Amrita’s extremely loving and supporting father as much as you will fall in love with Amrita.

-We are never forgetting Sunny Singh from Dil Dhadakne Do!!
-Though Aisha Mehra (Priyanka Chopra), his childhood sweetheart is stuck in a marriage where her identity is not valued and respected, Sunny reminds Aisha of what she is truly worth and that her hard work needs to be acknowledged and celebrated.
+We are never forgetting Sunny Singh from Dil Dhadakne Do.
+When Aisha Mehra (Priyanka Chopra), his childhood sweetheart is stuck in a marriage where her identity is not valued and respected, Sunny reminds Aisha of what she is truly worth and that her hard work needs to be acknowledged and celebrated.

-Unlike Aisha’s husband Manav, Sunny didn’t see just ‘wife’ in her, rather he saw a successful, independent woman whom he still loved.
-Aisha’s cousin who blurps out ‘I love you’ to Sunny, is representative of all of us who fell in love with him instantly.
+Unlike Aisha’s husband Manav, Sunny didn’t see just a wife in her, rather he saw a successful, independent woman whom he still loved.
+Aisha’s cousin, who blurts out I love you to Sunny is representative of all of us who fell in love with him instantly.

-He made her fall in love with herself again, her real self, not the outer beauty, but the inner soul that makes one beautiful.
-Being in a society where women are asked to be content and not complain about what went wrong (big or small), Amol with patience and determined will is undoubtedly a chain breaker.
+He made her fall in love with herself again, her real self, not the outer beauty but the inner soul that makes one beautiful.
+Being in a society where women are expected to be content and not complain about what went wrong (big or small), Amol stands out to help create a difference.

 It is men like these who are going to pluck the roots of patriarchy and are the ones who will be the flagbearers to the destruction of the stereotyped cultural consciousness.

-Image Courtesy: Youtube
+Image Courtesy: YouTube